federicaolivotto/Enhanced-Classification-of-SSVEP-Signals-Using-CAR-and-SVM/README.md

 ---

 ## Notes
-This repository contains the project report and supporting material for an academic study on SSVEP-based BCI systems.
+This repository contains:
+- The full **MATLAB implementation**
+- Supporting functions
+- The **final project report**

+Developed as part of an academic project on **SSVEP-based Brain-Computer Interface systems**.